lestercbarnsley/SasRMC/README.md

 The example will download a file `CoreShell_F20_pol.xlsx` which contains data described in the associated publication, and shows an example for how a simulation for a SANSPol measurement across 3 detector configurations and 2 polarization states can be set out.

 ## Usage

 Most configuration for SasRMC is done using Excel spreadsheets.
 You can use SasRMC without needing to edit any Python code.

 1. Run `$ sasrmc run --help` at any time for assistance.
 2. Fill in the simulation input file.
 Template files contain hints and documentation for how the cells should be filled out.
 Make a new Sheet for each new experimental dataset you want to include in your simulation.
-3. Save your spreadsheet and run `$ sasrmc run -i [input1.xlsx] -i [input2.xlsx]` for each simulation you want to run.
-Use the `-o [Output Folder]` tag if you want to save the template into a different folder than the default output folder.
+3. After saving your spreadsheet(s), navigate to the location of your spreadsheet(s) and run `$ sasrmc run -i [input1.xlsx] -i [input2.xlsx]` for each simulation you want to run.
+Use the `-o [Output Folder]` tag if you want to save the simulation results into a different folder than the default output folder.
-4. When the simulation is complete, you can find all outputs in the specified `output_folder`.
+4. When the simulation is complete, you can find all outputs in the specified `Output Folder`.
 5. A simulation can be finished early at any time with the keyboard shortcut `Ctrl+C`.

 ## Terms of Use

 SasRMC is released for free under the MIT license.
 An associated publication is available here:

 Barnsley, L.C., Nandakumaran, N., Feoktystov, A., Dulle, M., Fruhner, L. & Feygenson, M. (2022).
 J. Appl.
 Cryst.
 55, https://doi.org/10.1107/S1600576722009219.

 If you find that using SasRMC has added value to your scientific research, the authors would like to ask you to consider including a reference to the above work in your publication.

+## Updating

+Modifications to the installation can be managed using **pipx**.
+Some general guidance on how to manage your installation can be found here: https://realpython.com/python-pipx/.
+Updates to the package can be performed using `pipx upgrade install git+https://github.com/lestercbarnsley/SasRMC.git --verbose`.
+The specific Python version can also be changed at any time using **pipx** (search for `pipx reinstall`).
+Any version of Python newer than 3.10 should be OK, but Python versions ending in `.0` (i.e. 3.xx.0) can be quite bleeding edge.
+It could be advisable to stick to an older release until a more battle-hardened version is available.

 ## Advanced Usage